-President Trump Ends President Obama’s Vacation Scam, Sends Bill-Fiction!
+President Trump Ends Barack Obama’s ‘Vacation Scam’?

 The story, which appears under the headline, “BREAKING: Trump Just Ended Obama’s Vacation Scam And Sent Him A Bill You Have To See To Believe,” begins:

 Before Obama left office he arranged with the State Department for a series of “official visits” to foreign countries spanning the next 20 years.
 Using discretionary funds from the Office of Presidential Visits and Vacations, Obama was able to weasel what would have been another $2.1 billion in free vacations for him and up to 24 members of his family plus staff and a dog sitter until the year 2036.